Empowering Youth

 - act on the plan

-Tell Canadians about your project!
-You can submit it for possible inclusion on the Pink Shirt Day Canada show, broadcast annually on the last day of February.
+You can tell Canadians about your project by submitting it for possible inclusion on the Pink Shirt Day Canada show, broadcast annually on the last day of February.
 Submit project videos and permissions to [email protected].

-Pink Shirt Project and the Pink Shirt Day Canada show are initiatives of the WITS Programs Foundation.
+Pink Shirt Project and the Pink Shirt Day Canada show are initiatives of the WITS Foundation.

 Quotes